 Transfer of supplies and equipment between incidents is not encouraged, due to the increased possibility of accountability errors.
-However, in special instances, when it is determined to be economically feasible, the following must be accomplished by the Supply Unit leader from the incident that is releasing the items:
+However, in special instances, when it is determined to be economically feasible, the following must be accomplished by the Supply Unit Leader from the incident that is releasing the items:

 - Documentation will be completed on the Interagency Incident Waybill (NFES #1472), and must include the following:

-- > NFES Number
+- NFES Number

-- ➤ Quantity
+- Quantity

-- ➤ Unit of Issue
+- Unit of Issue

-- ➤ Description
+- Description

-- > Property number, if item is trackable
+- Property number, if item is trackable

-- > Receiving incident name, incident number and resource request number.
+- Receiving incident name, incident number and resource request number.

 - The Supply Unit Leader will send the waybill transfer information to the servicing geographic area cache to maintain proper accountability recording.

-Fire Loss Tolerance Reporting for Type 1 and 2 Incidents In order to help managers keep incident-related equipment and supply loss to a minimum, IMTs are required to maintain accountability and tracking of these items.
-Guidelines and procedures to assist with this accountability are provided in items.
+Fire Loss Tolerance Reporting for Type 1 and 2 Incidents In

+order to help managers keep incident-related equipment and supply loss to a minimum, IMTs are required to maintain accountability and tracking of these items.
 Guidelines and procedures to assist with this accountability are provided in Chapter 30 of the IIBMH.
-To further facilitate these procedures and provide oversight, a fire loss report has been developed that provides detailed information regarding consumable and durable item use.
+To further facilitate these procedures and provide oversight, a fire loss report has been developed that provides detailed information regarding used and trackable item use.
 This report has been accepted by NWCG for all wildland fire agencies and will be compiled for all Type 1 and Type 2 incidents.